 Evangelical literature is given ‘alongside’ the boxes and in the UK this is often unbeknown to the donors or even to the organisers of collections at individual places of work or education.
 Local newspapers in particular seem to applaud local involvement in the scheme and uncritically promote Operation Christmas Child every year, despite widely available criticisms.
 See below for more detail on the criticisms levelled at the Operation Christmas Child shoebox scheme.

 Though humanists object to the covert evangelising of Samaritan’s Purse, they do not object to giving.
-We have collected from BHA members suggestions of more inclusive and secular charities that offer a direct alternative to the Samaritan’s Purse shoebox appeal.
+We have collected from Humanists UK members suggestions of more inclusive and secular charities that offer a direct alternative to the Samaritan’s Purse shoebox appeal.
 Charities working abroad usually prefer donations of money which they can spend locally, but some of these below do have the attraction of collecting things (particularly appealing to children and something the school may insist on).
 Others have very tangible ends, and some of them would make good gifts from one humanist to another.

 Plan UK runs a range of projects to assist some of the world’s poorest children.